-Fundamentally, test automation and the use of a test automation tool are still a considerable challenge; coded tests are executed within the usual workflows, developers and SDETs receive the feedback within the build process; these tests only cover a limited amount of test scenarios.
+Fundamentally, test automation and the use of no-code automation tools are still a considerable challenge; coded tests are executed within the usual workflows, developers and SDETs receive the feedback within the build process; these tests only cover a limited amount of test scenarios.
 On average, 20-30% of functional test scenarios are not part of this process.
 On top of these difficulties, traditional testing, like any individual process, is prone to error, which can cause more significant issues down the road.

 Low-Code or codeless automation clarifies the testing process dramatically by empowering anyone to create a test, regardless of coding experience.
 It requires nearly zero maintenance, thanks to self-healing AI algorithms.
 Empowering functional testers, both non-technical and functional testers, to create automation will also enable tests to be run more often, identifying bugs earlier.
 Faster detection will streamline maintenance when necessary, and as a result, teams can dramatically decrease the cost of test creation and execution.

 Embracing low-code or codeless automation doesn’t need to be as tricky as some might think.
 First, we need to select the proper software Testing tool according to our current business needs.
-Choosing the right software test automation tool could be as hard as choosing the right test automation strategy; we identified five key aspects of selecting the proper automated software testing tools.
+Choosing the right no-code automation tool l could be as hard as choosing the right test automation strategy; we identified five key aspects of selecting the proper automated software testing tools.

 Easy to integrate with CI/CD tools

-An essential aspect of any software test automation tool must be the integration; currently, we see in DevOps the implementation and management of CI/CD (continuous integration and continuous delivery) frameworks.
+An essential aspect of any no-code automation tool must be the integration; currently, we see in DevOps the implementation and management of CI/CD (continuous integration and continuous delivery) frameworks.
 Automation is crucial to creating these frameworks because it provides faster feedback and continuous integrations and delivery loops

 Continuous integration relies on an automated and reliable suite of tests.
 If you need to compile the code, the first test should measure if the code compiles itself.
 Then, you can include multiple tests as you go on.
 Keep in mind that CI’s purpose is to provide feedback as soon as possible.